 Contemporary Art

-What Is NFT and Why Is It Shaking Up the Art World?
+What Is an NFT and Did It Turn the Art World Upside Down?

-NFT (Non-Fungible Token) has recently become one of the most popular words in the art world.
-It is a new way of investing in art or digital assets such as GIFs or tweets.
+NFT (Non-Fungible Token) used to be one of the most popular words in the art world.
+It presented a new way of investing in art or digital assets such as GIFs or tweets.

-338 billion USD – this was the amount reported by the company NonFungible of Non Fungible Tokens sold in 2020.
+338 billion USD – this was the amount reported by the company NonFungible of Non-Fungible Tokens sold in 2020.
 This means that their value increased over 8 times since 2018.
-NFTs have the potential to revolutionize the art world, perhaps it is better to say that they are already revolutionizing it.
-Why is this trend increasing and what does art tokenization mean?
-We have gathered everything you need to know to understand this new digital movement.
+Do NFTs have the potential to revolutionize the art world?
+Why was this trend increasing and what does art tokenization mean?
+We have gathered everything you need to know to understand this digital movement.

 What Is NFT and How Does It Work?

-When purchasing a digital asset such as a digital artwork, tweet, GIF or any other digital file, the buyer receives an NFT token – a type of a serial number encrypted by the artist’s signature.
-Therefore, the token becomes a kind of a signature or rather a certificate of authenticity.
+When purchasing a digital asset such as a digital artwork, tweet, GIF, or any other digital file, the buyer receives an NFT token – a type of serial number encrypted by the artist’s signature.
+Therefore, the token becomes a kind of signature or rather a certificate of authenticity.
 Such a transaction is registered in blockchain (a digital system of recording information in a way that makes it nearly impossible to commit any fraud) and becomes public.
-It cannot be changed, deleted or cancelled.
+It cannot be changed, deleted, or canceled.
 The buyer of the digital asset becomes the official owner of the good which is often widely accessible and available to larger audiences.
-The NFT token can be resold and as a result the title to the digital asset can be transferred to the next buyer.
+The NFT token can be resold and as a result, the title to the digital asset can be transferred to the next buyer.

 NFT Art: Blacksneakers, Holding Up The Sun, 2021.